 - Apps that rely on configuration files or on data that's located on disk might require changes.
 For example, configuration information can be obtained from environment variables, and relevant files and folders can be mounted as a volume.
 This keeps the image stateless and free of environment-specific configuration.

-Finally, if you use Windows-based Docker containers, note that GCP currently doesn't support Hyper-V and doesn't let you run Hyper-V containers.
-Therefore, you can only Windows Server containers in GCP.
+Finally, if you use Windows-based Docker containers, note that Google Cloud currently doesn't support Hyper-V and doesn't let you run Hyper-V containers.
+Therefore, you can only Windows Server containers in Google Cloud.
 Windows Server Containers are more lightweight than Hyper-V containers, but Windows Server containers offer slightly weaker isolation.

 Certain factors in how your app is built can impose constraints on what deployment approach you use, as discussed in this section.